turbot/guardrails-docs/docs/guides/configuring-guardrails/firehose/pipelines/index.md

 ## Troubleshooting
-Refer to the Cloudwatch logs for `/aws/lambda/turbot-turbotfirehoseawssnssender-{hash}` if messages don't appear as expected.
+Refer to the CloudWatch logs for `/aws/lambda/turbot-turbotfirehoseawssnssender-{hash}` if messages don't appear as expected.
 These logs only cover publishing to the topic by the firehose.
 Activity after publishing to the topic cannot be covered here.

 ## Reference
 - [Firehose Installation Instructions](/guardrails/docs/mods/turbot/firehose-aws-sns#setup): Basic overview and capabilities